This page is an outline introduction to the Vantage Pro 2 models. For more details please visit our main Vantage Pro 2 page.

 The VP2 differs from the simpler Vue station in many aspects of design and specification, but the main distinction is that the VP2 models offer much more flexibility and expandability.
 Anyone looking for something more than a very basic weather station will almost certainly be able to find a suitable model in the VP2 range.

-NEW June 2016 VP2 stations (AS revision onwards) now include a high-accuracy (±0.3C) temperature/humidity sensor.
+VP2 stations (AS revision onwards) now include a high-accuracy (±0.3C) temperature/humidity sensor and (AZ revision onwards) the AeroCone rain gauge.

-All Vantage Pro 2 stations consist of two main parts: the outside sensor assembly (see left-hand photo in the image above) and the display console (on the right).
+All Vantage Pro 2 complete stations consist of two main parts: the outside sensor assembly and one of two display consoles.
 The sensor assembly (often called the ‘ISS’) obviously sits outside in the weather, while the console is usually placed indoors where its LCD display screen can easily be read to see the very latest weather readings.

 (NB Mounting pole is not included as standard.
 Also, it’s simplest for illustration purposes to show the anemometer close by to the main part of the ISS, but these are actually two quite separate assemblies joined only by means of a long cable.
 In practice, more accurate readings will be obtained by mounting the anemometer up high but with the main body of the ISS much closer to ground level.)

 In the VP2 range, there is a choice of a cabled or a wireless connection between ISS and console.
 These are two different model ranges – you need to specify a cabled or a wireless model.
-(NB You cannot interconvert between cabled and wireless.)
+(NB You cannot interconvert between cabled and wireless.).
 The wireless models have a range of up to about 250m clear line of sight, while 30m cable is supplied with the cabled versions (which can be extended up to 300m).
+There is no cabled option with the 6313 WeatherLink Console, it only works with the wireless model.

-The main features of the VP2 range include:
+The main features of the VP2 range (with the original console) include:

 - Measures all of the following as standard: wind speed & direction; air temperature & humidity; pressure and rainfall;